Trusted-AI-Labs/APTITUDE_Toolbox/README.md

 <details>
   <summary>Using Docker (recommended)</summary>

-If you want to infer result with the provided models or with your own model, we recommend to download the last Docker image (link available soon) or build it yourself.
+If you want to infer result with the provided models or with your own model, we recommend to pull the latest Docker image available on [Dockerhub](https://hub.docker.com/repository/docker/jonathansamelson/aptitude-toolbox).

+You can also build it yourself.
 To do so, enter the following command.
 The build process should last ~15 minutes.

 ```
 git clone https://github.com/Trusted-AI-Labs/APTITUDE_Toolbox/